TouaThao/CodeWar/README.md

-A repository filled with codewars challenges (kata).
+A repository filled with codewars challenges.